-Hex A928 - To clear the screen Hex BDCC - Displays the decimal value in the D register Hex B9AC - Displays a space final program 15 BASIC loader to create the assembly (machine language) version.
-You can the load point from Hex 0600 to some other if necessary.
-Another alternative is to "offset" load using the second operand of the CLOADM command as mentioned above. forget to protect the area first with the CLEAR command when loading to high memory.
-After POKEina program into memory with the loader. you can then save it with Extended Basic CSAVEM command.
+Hex A928 - To clear the screen Hex BDCC - Displays the decimal value in the D register Hex B9AC - Displays a space

+The final program is BASIC to create the assembly loader (machine language) version.
+You can change the load point from Hex 0600 to some other if necessary.
+Another alternative is to "offset" load using the second operand of the command 45 mentioned above.
+Don't forget to protect the area first with the CLEAR command when loading to After POKEina high memory. program into memory with the loader, you can then save it with Extended Basic CSAVEM command.

 There are many modifications you could make to this program.
-One of the most practical -- especially for who do not have a printer -to replace the be with one of the color control code graphic symbols (for example. a 255 the orange rectangle). be useful would when scrolling through a listing to find a "marked"
+One of the most practical -- especially for those who do not have a printer would be to replace the printer control code with one of the color graphic symbols (for example, the orange rectangle).
+This when would be useful scrolling through a listing to find a "marked"